 If the business entered a futures contract for the foreign exchange rate of $1.30 per euro, then it can be guaranteed that it will receive $1,625,000 in December regardless of the exchange rate.
 If the exchange rate drops to $1.15 per euro, then the business will receive $187,500 less, but it will profit from its futures contracts with a gain of $187,500, yielding a total net value of $1,625,000; a similar analysis applies if EUR/USD rises.

 Economics of Hedging

-Hedging makes sense for a business that incurs costs for producing its product if the asset that is hedged constitutes a large portion of the final product and if the business cannot adjust the price of its product to compensate for changes in the cost of the asset.
+Hedging makes sense for a business that incurs costs for producing its product if the hedged asset constitutes a large portion of the final product and if the business cannot adjust the price of its product to compensate for changes in the cost of the asset.
 For instance, it makes little sense for oil producers to hedge the price of oil, since any change in its price will be reflected in the price of the final product.
 Likewise, jewelry makers do not have to worry about the cost of gold or silver, since they can easily adjust their prices to reflect any changes.